 Lunch at the Gator Grill

 For lunch, you can drive into Homestead or you try the Gator Grill.
 The Gator Grill serves alligator, frog legs, burgers, and more.
 It is conveniently located a short drive from the entrance into the park, just 10 minutes from the Ernest F. Coe Visitor Center.
-We ate the frog legs and the alligator and both were very good (the alligator was our favorite).
+We ate the frog legs and the alligator and both were very good.

 The drive from Ernest F. Coe to Shark Valley is long and rather annoying.
 You will be driving through an area that is a mix of residential and industrial areas, on roads with stoplights and stop signs.
 It is a 50-mile drive but it can take up to an hour and a half.
 Currently, the road is being widened, so in the future the drive should be faster with a lot fewer stops at traffic lights.